 The Pokemon Center Tokyo is the biggest Pokémon Center in Japan!
 It opened in 2018 in the Takashimaya Department Store in Nihonbashi, a fashionable neighborhood near Tokyo Station.

-The Pokémon Center Tokyo is the biggest Pokémon Center in Japan opened in 2018 in the Takashimaya Department Store in Nihonbashi, a very Japanese neighborhood and historical center of the city.
-The enormous Pokémon Center DX’s location is very convenient with it being located just a short walk from Tokyo Station.
+The enormous Pokémon Center DX’s location is very convenient, with it being located just a short walk from Tokyo Station.
 Even better, it also holds nearly any Pokémon item you can imagine and uses some cutting-edge technology that everyone can enjoy!

 Pokémon is inarguably one of the most followed and renowned series in Japan—and the world!
-With fans in many age groups, this makes the Pokémon Center DX a great stop for almost everyone.
+With fans in many age groups, this makes the Pokémon Center DX an excellent stop for almost everyone.
 Join us for a peek inside!

 When entering Pokémon Center DX, you are greeted by this picture-perfect sight—a lazy Snorlax and adorable Pikachu and Mew welcoming you!
-Moving to the left of this grand sight will take you to perhaps the most hyped and unique part of this new Pokémon Center—the Pokémon Café.
+Moving to the left of this grand sight will take you to perhaps the most hyped and unique part of this new Pokémon Center in Tokyo—the Pokémon Café.